nicolamelluso/science-novelty/README.md

 ### Improvements
 This repository is optmized to be run on a Server with high computational capabilities (about 500GB of RAM).
 Cloud services can be used to optimize the whole process.
 BigQuery is the most valid alternative.
 ChromaDB is also a valid alternative to store and query embedding data.

-### Custom Analysis
-Users are encouraged to adapt the code for their specific research needs, ensuring a flexible and customizable approach to analyzing scientific novelty and impact.

 ## Contribution & Feedback
 Contributions to enhance the code and extend its functionalities are warmly welcomed.
-For any inquiries, issues, or feedback, feel free to open an issue or contact us directly at nicola.melluso@kuleuven.be.
+For any questions, issues, or feedback, feel free to open an issue or contact us directly at nicola.melluso@kuleuven.be.
 Part of this code is inspired from `https://github.com/sam-arts/respol_patents_code`

 ## Copyrights